 Additional information relating to the outcomes document is also available:

 The conversation with practitioners about recertification started in 2017.
 After analysing feedback from the first phase of consultation, we developed draft proposals and isssued a further discussion document for consultation seeking your comments and views.

 Consultation closed on 26 October 2018.
 You can view submissions received.

 You can view the video and presentation slides (from the Wellington phase 2 forum) online.

 What does the law require us to do?

 In 2016, as part of the information gathering process, we conducted a review of New Zealand and international literature on recertification (link below).
 The literature review is structured to align with specific aspects of recertification and potential areas of change identified in the discussion document.

 A literature review: Recertifying our oral health practitioners (Dental Council, 2017)

-Following this research and analysis phase, we held a symposium with key stakeholder organisations in March firstly to start a national conversation about the recertification of oral health practitioners and secondly to test the logic and thinking in a preliminary discussion document.
+The Council held a symposium with key stakeholders in March.
+The symposium started our national conversation about the recertification of oral health practitioners and tested the logic and thinking in our preliminary discussion document.